Palawan frogmouth

 The Palawan frogmouth (Batrachostomus chaseni) is a species of bird in the family Podargidae.

 It is found on Palawan in the Philippines.
 Its natural habitat is tropical moist lowland forest.
 It is sometimes considered conspecific with the Javan and Blyth's frogmouth.

 Description and taxonomy

-Ebird describes it as "A medium-sized night bird of lowland forest on Palawan, where it is the only frogmouth.
-Male is gray-brown and lightly speckled above with barred flight feathers and tail.
-Female is more rufous-brown with less patterning.
-Both sexes have a broken white line above the shoulder and are heavily scalloped with white on the belly, more sparsely on the chest.
-Note the prominent whiskers around the face.
-More often heard than seen.
-Voice is a raspy, whistled “reh-weuu!” with the second note falling."

-it was formerly conspecific with the Javan and Blyth's frogmouth under the Horsfield's frogmouth species complex.
+It was formerly conspecific with the Javan and Blyth's frogmouth under the Horsfield's frogmouth species complex.
 It is most similar to Blyth's but is differentiated by the lack of black spotting on its crown and having white spots instead.
 However, there seems to be a large amount of variance and morphs between each individual and thus further study is required to properly validate its status as a species.

 Ecology and behavior

 Diet is presumed to be insects but there is no published data on the specifics of its diet.

 Breeding season is presumed to be from June to August.
 Nest is a small pad of vegetation mixed with down feathers.
 Clutch size is believed to be 1 to 2 white eggs.